-With China’s recent ban on foreign teachers, the online ESL industry has been thrown into chaos.
+With China’s recent ban on foreign teachers in August 2021, the online ESL industry has been thrown into chaos.
 Big online ESL companies like Gogokid, VIPKid, Magic Ears, Whales English and more are facing an uncertain future due to China’s crackdown on ESL teaching.
-In this post, I’ll share some non-Chinese ESL companies for 2022 plus online teaching marketplaces and freelance online teaching tips.
+In this post, I’ll share some non-Chinese ESL companies for 2023 plus online teaching marketplaces and freelance online teaching tips.

 Disclaimer: This post contains affiliate links.
 This means that I receive a small commission when you use one of my links, as no extra cost to you!
 This helps me provide free material for teachers.
 Thank you!

 To begin, whether you want to teach English online while traveling or simply from the comfort of your home, here are 6 non-Chinese ESL companies to consider.

 Ever since China’s crackdown on foreign teachers, there has been a lot of buzz surrounding Cambly.
 This US based ESL platform has students between 4-15 located around the world (Cambly Kids) or adults (Cambly).
 You can teach at any time of the day or night.

 You must be a native English speaker, but no experience, teaching certification or degree is required.

 There are no minimum hours which makes this a great job for teachers who are traveling and classes are 1 on 1.
 Pay is $10.20USD an hour for Cambly and $12USD an hour for Cambly Kids.

 You’ll need a high speed internet connection, webcam, headset with a microphone and good lighting, even for the application.